hanshuo-shuo/DS-project/casual inference modeling /README.md

 there is enough funding.
 Then we might encourage more students who suffer from poverty to have better performance at school.

+# Assumptions

+We are assuming SUTVA, Consistency, and Conditional exchangeability here.
+As for Consistency: we assume that the effect of students’ lunch types on test performance is consistent for all students.
+It assumes that if a student had a different lunch type, their test performance would change accordingly, regardless of other factors.
+And as for SUTVA, we assume that there is no interference between students and each student can be seen as an independent individual.
+Finally, as for Conditional exchangeability, we assume that there is no difference between individuals who receive treatments when given the confounders.

 # ref

 - Amit Sharma, Emre Kiciman.
 DoWhy: An End-to-End Library for Causal Inference.
 2020. https://arxiv.org/abs/2011.04216